foliant-docs/docs/src/config.md

 </plantuml>
 ```

 then `includes` must be defined before `plantuml` in the preprocessor list.
-Otherwise you will get an error from PlantUML when it tries to process `<include>` tag instead of the scheme code.
+Otherwise, you will get an error from PlantUML when it tries to process `<include>` tag instead of the scheme code.

 Some preprocessors are especially sensitive to their position in the list (for example, <link src="preprocessors/superlinks.md" title="SuperLinks">SuperLinks</link>) and there may even be situations when you will have to put the same preprocessor in the list twice.

 **Preprocessors are applied to all files**

 Generally, preprocessors just ignore the chapters list and apply to *all Markdown files* in the src dir.
-Usually this is not an issue, but sometimes preprocessor may spend a long time on the files, which may not even get into the resulting build.
+Usually, this is not an issue, but sometimes preprocessor may spend a long time on the files, which may not even get into the resulting build.

-We suggest you to keep your src dir tidy and only put there files which are actually getting into the project.
+We suggest you keep your src dir tidy and only put there files that are actually getting into the project.
 The other solution is to use <link src="preprocessors/removeexcess.md">RemoveExcess</link> preprocessor, which removes all Markdown files, which are not mentioned in the chapters list, from the temporary directory.

-### `backend_config`
+### backend_config

 *(mapping)*